 I think I have found a bug in the software, what should I do?

-Please use the Report Issue… option under the Help menu in the GUI to submit a bug report or report it directly to the Issue Tracker.
+Please use the Report Issue… option under the Help menu in the GUI to submit a bug report or report it directly to the forum.
 Include details of your system and instructions how to reproduce the error if possible.

 ⊕ System requirements